SeleniumHQ/htmlunit-driver/README.md

 Starting with Selenium 4.5 we use the same version numbers for the driver - e.g. HtmlUnit-Driver 4.8.1 is for Selenium 4.8.1.

-Because there are so many tools on top this, we now maintain two version (artifact id's).
+Because there are so many tools working on top HtmlUnitDriver, we now maintain two version (artifact id's).

 **htmlunit3-driver** uses the (latest) version of HtmlUnit 3.x and is therefore not backward compatible.

-**htmlunit-driver** is backward compatible but it still is based on Htmlunit 2.70.
+**htmlunit-driver** is backward compatible but it still is based on HtmlUnit 2.70.

 For an overview please check the following table: